Pure $\Sigma_2$-Elementarity beyond the Core

-provided this vector satisfies Condition 7 of Definition \ref{trackingchaindefi}, otherwise we have $\be=\tauticp{i_0,j_0}$, and $\tc(\al+\be)$ is defined as in case 1.2. \end{itemize} \end{defi} \begin{rmk} Case 1.3 uniformly covers two rather different situations: The situation $(i_0,j_0)=(1,0)$ will be shown to correspond to the scenario in which adding $\be$ to $\al$ means to jump into a larger ($\ups_\la$-)$\leo$-connectivity component, whereas the situation $(i_0,j_0)\not=(1,0)$ corresponds to jumping into a larger $\letwo$-connectivity component on the surrounding main line.
-Notice that we could have incorporated Case 1.2 into Case 1.3, say, by setting $\be_{r+1}:=1$.
-Case 2.1 takes care of Condition 6 of Definition \ref{trackingchaindefi}. \end{rmk}
+Case 0 corresponds to the scenario in which adding $\be$ to $\al$ means to jump into a larger ($\ups_\la$-)$\leo$-connectivity component and used to be included in Case 1.3 in \cite{CWc}.
+Since in our more general setting here we no longer have $\tauticp{1,0}=0$, as was the case in \cite{CWc}, we decided to cover this case separately.
+Note that in Case 0 we use the tracking chain $\beucp{1,1}=\trs^{\ups_{\xi+u}}(\be)$ where $(\xi,u)=\upsseg(\be)$.
+Case 1.3 now solely covers the situation of jumping into a larger (non-trivial) $\letwo$-connectivity component on the surrounding main line.
+In Case 1.3 we use $\trs(\be)$ for the assignment.
+Case 2.1 takes care of condition 2 of $\ka$-regularity, Definition \ref{kapparegdefi}. \end{rmk}